rnmapbox/maps/API.md

 this._map.setZoomLevel(zoomLevel, animated = true, callback);
 this._map.setCenterCoordinate(latitude, longitude, animated = true, callback);
 this._map.setCenterCoordinateZoomLevel(latitude, longitude, zoomLevel, animated = true, callback);
+this._map.setCenterCoordinateZoomLevelPitch(latitude, longitude, zoomLevel, pitch, animated = true, callback); // Android only this._map.setPitch(pitch, animated = true, callback); // Android only
+this._map.easeTo({ latitude, longitude, zoomLevel, direction, pitch }, animated = true, callback);
 ```

-This set of methods sets the location the map is centered on, the zoom level and
+This set of methods sets the location the map is centered on, the zoom level,
-the heading of the map.
+the heading and the pitch (Android only) of the map.

 The transition to the desired location is animated by default, but can be made
 instantaneous by passing `animated` as `false`.

+For `easeTo`, all arguments inside the options object are optional.
+You can specify
+any combination of center coords, zoomLevel, direction and pitch.
+What is not
+specified stays at their current values.

 The methods accept an optional `callback` that will get fired when the animation
 has ended.
 Additionally, the return value is a promise that gets resolved when the